Amazon QuickSight Q joins race to democratize business intelligence tools

 The new capability will also make it easier for users to make decisions based on real-time analytics.
 Enterprises are sitting on troves of data, but inconsistent data quality and lack of data governance means companies are tracking and analyzing outdated data.
 With QuickSight Q, users can generate visualizations and insights based on real-time trends.
 As an example, retailers might use QuickSight Q to adjust prices on specific items based on real-time shopping trends.

-QuickSight Q has use cases in a wide range of industries, underscoring the need for improved data-analytics across a number of sectors.
-Jeff Barr, Chief Evangelist for AWS, wrote in a blog post that the technology is “aided by models that have been trained to recognize vocabulary and concepts drawn from multiple domains,” including sales, marketing, retail, HR, advertising, financial services, and health care.
+QuickSight Q has use cases in a wide range of industries, underscoring the need for improved data analytics across a number of sectors.
+AWS chief evangelist Jeff Barr wrote in a blog post that the technology is “aided by models that have been trained to recognize vocabulary and concepts drawn from multiple domains,” including sales, marketing, retail, HR, advertising, financial services, and health care.
 Current customers include the NFL, Forwood, and PeopleScout.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: